newt196/newt196-projects/README.md

 -Authentication was based on an TCP connection -verified in wireshark, unsecure communication could be viewed in wireshard | secure communciation was left encrpyted and encrypted with CeaserCipher(for beginners, looking to upgrade the encyption if ever where to be hosted over the internet)

+Possible ARP defense and attakcs

+Man in the middle attacks where possible.